mattdistefano/accessibility-training/readme.md

 Accessibility can refer to two distinct, but related concepts.
 First, it can be an expression of how well people with disabilities are able to utilize (or, _access_) a product or service.
 Second, it can refer to the practice of designing and developing products and services to be accessible.

-## How people with disabilities interact with web sites and apps?
+## How do people with disabilities interact with web sites and apps?

 Many users with disabilities will take advantage of some sort of assistive technology (AT).
 AT augments, adjusts, or even entirely replaces the screen/mouse paradigm of interaction.
 For example, a blind user may utilize a screen reader, which provides a spoken representation of the screen; a user with impaired motor skills might navigate via keyboard rather than mouse; a user with poor eyesight may zoom their browser.

 Note that not all disabilities require the use of AT.
-A user who is deaf or color-blind or cognitively-impaired may just browse with monitor and mouse, but still encounter content that is difficult to use.
+A user who is deaf or color-blind or cognitively-impaired may just browse with monitor and mouse, but still encounter content that is difficult or impossible to use.

 Note too that AT is not limited to just desktops or laptops.
 Touch-based screen readers are available for tablets and smartphones.